hdansu/portfolio/README.md

 # What I hope to learn
 * In my professional life I frequently found it challenging to communicate new insights or findings in a visual medium.
-The first part of the challenge was in figuring out how best to lay out my idead.
+The first part of the challenge was in figuring out how best to lay out my ideas.
-Secondly, my audience would typically only know how to read common chart types (eg bar charts) which limited my options.
+Secondly, my audience was typically not familiar with non-bar chart visuals which limited my options.
 * Therefore, my goal is to refine how I communicate complex ideas in a visual medium.
 I would like to be communicate data insights/predictions/analysis more simply, clearly, and convincingly.

 # Portfolio